S3-working-group/s3-illustrations/README.md

 If you want to contribute to translating the illustrations into your language, please visit <https://sociocracy30.org/translations/>

+A detailed changelog is available in the file `changelog.md` or [on the website](https://illustrations.sociocracy30.org/news.md]

 This project is maintained by [Bernhard Bockelbrink](https://evolving-collaboration/about-me/).